 - 2 cups half and half

 - Heat olive oil in a large non-stick saucepan over medium-high heat.
 Crumble sausage into 1-inch pieces and add to saucepan.
 Cook sausage, stirring occasionally until cooked through.
-Drain sausage onto a plate or baking dish lined with paper towels leaving 1 tsp fat in pan, set sausage aside.
-Add diced bacon (being sure to separate pieces from each other if you stacked them when slicing) to fat in saucepan, return to heat and saute 5 minutes, stirring occasionally.
-Add diced onions to bacon in saucepan and saute mixture until bacon is cooked through (not crisp) and onions are tender, about 5 minutes longer.
+Drain sausage onto a plate or baking dish lined with paper towels, set sausage aside.
+Add diced bacon to saucepan, return to heat and saute 3 minutes, stirring occasionally.
+Add diced onions to bacon in saucepan and saute mixture until bacon is cooked through and onions are translucent, about 3 - 5 minutes longer.

 - Add chicken broth, water, sliced potatoes, sugar, fennel seeds, salt and pepper.
-Bring soup just to a boil then reduce heat to medium-low and stir in half and half, kale and cooked sausage.
-Cover saucepan and simmer 25 - 30 minutes, stirring occasionally, until potatoes are very tender.
+Bring soup just to a boil then reduce heat to medium-low and stir in cooked sausage.
+Cover saucepan and simmer, stirring occasionally, until potatoes are nearly tender, about 10 - 15 minutes.
+Add in kale then simmer until potatoes are soft and kale is tender, about 5 - 10 minutes longer.
+Stir in half and half and warm through.
 Use a spoon or ladle to remove excess fat from top of soup if desired.
 Serve warm topped with Romano cheese.

 - Recipe Source: Cooking Classy